lsst-dm/dmtn-015/index.rst

 A simple but potentially useful twist on the decorrelatd coadd approach is to decorrelate only to a predefined constant PSF.
 This would produce a coadd with many of the benefits of a PSF-matched coadd, but with no seeing restrictions on the input images and a much smaller final PSF.
 Like a PSF-matched coadd, significant pixel correlations could remain in this scenario (it is unclear which approach would have more), but the coadd would enable the measurement of consistent colors and could also serve as a template for difference imaging.
 Both of these are cases where having improved depth and a smaller PSF in the coadd could be critical.

-Having a consistent PSF across bands is the only way to formally measure a consistent color, but using traditional PSF-matched coadds for this makes such measurements much lower SNR than PSF-convolved model fluxes fit independently to each epoch (or even to direct coadds), which are subject to model bias.
+Having a consistent PSF across bands is the only way to formally measure a consistent color, but using traditional PSF-matched coadds for this ensures these colors will have lower SNR than model-based measurements that operate on individual exposures (which are always at least somewhat biased).
 If the constant-PSF coadd is instead generated using the decorrelated coadd approach, the SNR of consistent colors could be much more competitive.

 The potential gains for difference imaging are even larger: the PSF size on the coadd puts a lower limit on the PSF size of an input exposure that can be differenced in it, which could require us to throw away or degrade our best images simply because we don't have a coadd good enough to difference with it. [#preconvolution]_  Difference imaging algorithms also become dramatically more complex when noise from the template cannot be neglected when compared with the noise in the exposure being differenced; this requires that the template have a large number of exposures.
 This is challenging when traditional PSF-matched coaddition is used and the coadd PSF must be optimized along with the depth, and it may be even more challenging if mitigating chromatic PSF effects requires templates binned in airmass or some other approach that effectively adds new degrees of freedom to template generation.

 .. [#preconvolution] The "preconvolution" approach to difference imaging decreases this lower limit (possibly to the point where it is unimportant), but is also an unproven technique.

 Coadds for Source Detection
 ===========================